EmmaDuane/First-band-site/README.md

 # First-band-site
-Semi-working prototype for Tent8cle T band site Created in 2020 using XHTML5, CSS, JavaScript, jQuery, PHP, and SQL.
+Semi-working prototype for Tent8cle T band site. <br>
+Created in 2020 using XHTML5, CSS, JavaScript, jQuery, PHP, and SQL.<br>
 Tools used were MySQL Workbench, XAMPP, and VS Code.